ankane/or-tools-ruby/README.md

   end
 end

+# y[j] = 1 if bin j is used
 y = {}
 data[:bins].each do |j|
   y[j] = solver.int_var(0, 1, "y[%i]" % j)
 end

-# define the constraints
+# constraints
+# each item must be in exactly one bin
 data[:items].each do |i|
   solver.add(solver.sum(data[:bins].map { |j| x[[i, j]] }) == 1)
 end

+# the amount packed in each bin cannot exceed its capacity
 data[:bins].each do |j|
   sum = solver.sum(data[:items].map { |i| x[[i, j]] * data[:weights][i] })
   solver.add(sum <= y[j] * data[:bin_capacity])
 end

-# define the objective
+# objective: minimize the number of bins used
 solver.minimize(solver.sum(data[:bins].map { |j| y[j] }))

 # call the solver and print the solution